surzycki/loren-theme/README.md

 All development should be done on the `development` branch as it is connected to the development store

+When merged to master, the production store is updated

 Commands:

 ```bash
 # setup / start envionment (on host)
 bin/start